 Over the last four years, Fresh Energy has been expanding its work to look at not just how much wind, solar, and efficiency we have in our state but also who benefits.
 Using our expertise at the Public Utilities Commission and a data-driven approach to progress, we have worked to expand investment in efficiency for apartments and other multifamily housing, ensure access to community solar for low- and moderate-income households, and make the case for cleaner transportation options throughout our neighborhoods.

-Fresh Energy is doubling down on this work through our new Energy Access and Equity program area.
-Led by senior policy associate Ben Passer, the program will house our work to create and expand clean energy opportunities for under-resourced households and renters and ensure that equity is at the heart of our efforts.
+Fresh Energy is doubling down on this work through our Energy Access and Equity program area.
+Led by director, Ben Passer, the program houses our work to create and expand clean energy opportunities for under-resourced households and renters and ensure that equity is at the heart of our efforts.
 Fresh Energy will continue to focus on providing policy and technical expertise, actively partnering with community and equity-focused organizations to identify and secure inclusive solutions.

 Our Energy Access and Equity program work is focusing on five key areas this year: